ECC-BFMC/Documentation/source/environmentsystems.rst

 Semaphore
 ''''''''''

-Each one of the four semaphores send UDP broadcast messages every 0.1 ms on port 50007.
+Each one of the four semaphores send UDP broadcast messages with a frequency of 10 Hz on port 50007.
 The IP's and ID's of the semaphores are:

 ==============  ==============  ==============  ==============